plomgrading/plom/docs/returning_papers.md

 before uploading to Canvas, use a text editor.
 In theory, the values are less than `flintmax` so a round-trip through floating point should be harmless.

+"Where can I host the return files?"
+: UBC-specific answer: put stuff on `amcweb`.
+TODO: Ask IT if you need help getting access to `amcweb`?
+When logged into my VM, the path is `/zfs/users/cbm/www`.
+This is different than when logged into pascal or hypatia.